mr-speedster/DB2Azure/README.md

 ### SQL Server Loader

 To use the SQL Server loader, you can use the `MSSQLLoader` class in the `db2azure` module.
 The `MSSQLLoader` class allows you to execute SQL queries and upload the resulting data to Azure Blob Storage in either JSON or CSV format.
-To use the SQL Server loader, you can use the `MSSQLLoader` class in the `db2azure` module.
-The `MSSQLLoader` class allows you to execute SQL queries and upload the resulting data to Azure Blob Storage in either JSON or CSV format.

 #### Example: